prometheus/jmx_exporter/CONTRIBUTING.md

   - The project uses a simplified Gitflow branching paradigm

-  - Pull requests should be opened against `development` for the next release
+  - Pull requests should be opened against `main` for the next release

 * If you plan to do something more involved, first discuss your ideas on our [mailing list](https://groups.google.com/forum/?fromgroups#!forum/prometheus-developers).